allegro/allegro.tech/_posts/2015-05-06-automated-tests-with-geb-spock-and-groovy.md

 I think that they are quite readable.

 ## Summary

 Simple as that.
 Of course the example presented here is very basic.
 There are many more possibilities.
 If for some reason you don’t like Spock, you may use standard jUnit style.
-You may also integrate the tests with Spring, if that's what you need.
+You may also integrate the tests with Spring, if that’s what you need.
 Once again I encourage you to take a look at Groovy, Geb and Spock.
 Try them out and experiment with the example project.

 Make your automated tests simple and readable!